 Tenants’ Rights & Responsibilities

-Tenants in Michigan have numerous rights as per the statewide landlord-tenant statute and the Fair Housing Act.
+Michigan Tenants have numerous rights as per the statewide landlord-tenant statute and the Fair Housing Act.

 According to Michigan's state landlord tenant laws, tenants have the right to: